mzazon/awesome-cloud-projects/aws/disaster-recovery-rds/disaster-recovery-rds.md

 For production implementations, consider extending this foundation with additional features such as automated failover testing, integration with configuration management systems for application connection string updates, and comprehensive runbook automation for disaster recovery procedures.
 The [Plan for Disaster Recovery](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/plan-for-disaster-recovery-dr.html) guidance and [Disaster recovery options in the cloud](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/disaster-recovery-options-in-the-cloud.html) whitepaper provide comprehensive guidance on designing resilient architectures across different disaster recovery strategies.

+> **Tip**: Consider implementing Aurora Global Database for MySQL and PostgreSQL workloads requiring faster recovery times.
+Aurora Global Database provides sub-second data replication and can recover an entire secondary AWS Region in less than 1 minute.
+For more information, see the [Aurora Global Database documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html).

 ## Challenge

 Extend this disaster recovery solution by implementing these enhancements: